AurumPrime/archive/README.md

 > "The master has failed more times than the beginner has even tried."

 This repository is the definitive documentation of my 1.5-year journey to **IOI Gold** and **MIT**.
-It tracks every hour of my 15-hour daily regimen, every algorithmic problem solved, and every mathematical proof mastered.
+It tracks every hour of my 4-8 hour daily Deep Work regimen, every algorithmic problem solved, and every mathematical proof mastered.

 ---